aman2025/xmen.copilot/docs/json-file-upload-feature.md

 1. User selects files through hidden file input
 2. Files are validated for supported format and size
 3. File content is read using FileReader API
-4. Content is parsed based on file extension (JSON/YAML/XML)
+4. Raw content is preserved for optimal AI processing
 5. Valid files are added to store with metadata
 6. Files are displayed in UI with removal options
-7. On message send, file content is formatted and included
+7. On message send, raw file content is included with format headers
 8. Files are cleared from store after successful send

 ### State Structure